Getting Married in Churches

 What if I/my partner have been married before?

 If either of you have been married previously, there is a slightly longer procedure in which the circumstances of your previous marriage have to be discussed, and special permission may have to be obtained from the Bishop before a wedding date can be booked.
-Our belief is that marriage should be for life, though sometimes we do all make mistakes; but God is also forgiving and generous in his dealings with us all.
+Our belief is that marriage should be for life, though sometimes we all make mistakes; but God is also forgiving and generous in his dealings with us all.

 What if I/my partner is a foreign national?